 When people think about PTSD, they usually think about post-traumatic stress disorder that develops following combat.
-For those who serve overseas, they go through experiences that nobody else can imagine.
+Those who serve overseas, go through experiences that nobody else can imagine.
 Even though they will develop strong, personal connections with their fellow soldiers at other people cannot possibly understand.
 They are also going to experience combat that is unrecognizable to those who have not served.

 Many people will experience traumatic events that will haunt them for the rest of their lives, leading to the development of PTSD.
 For those who do not have access to appropriate treatment programs, PTSD can lead to addiction and substance abuse disorders as a form of coping.
 Some of the signs of PTSD include:

 - Trouble falling asleep or staying asleep at night

 - Flashbacks to the date, time, and location of the incident